“I see each patient as an individual with unique goals, anatomy, and problems requiring a treatment plan that best meets his or her specific needs.”

 Eight months – Leg getting stronger still.
 Felt like 90% use again.
 Obviously I had forgotten just how strong my legs used to be.

 Ten months – Can actually run like I used to but don't, just to make sure I don't impact the hip too much.
-Even so I will fence agressively.
+Even so I will fence aggressively.
 The hip muscles still get pretty sore after a vigorous work out but that is okay.
 Feels like 90% use again.
 I won't feel 100% until I can do one-legged deep knee bends like before, maybe even with a backpack on.
 I forgot that it took three years for my partially torn ACL to heal completely.

-Two more months untill my one year post-op.
+Two more months until my one year post-op.
 I'm anxious about what the X-rays will show.
 I have already put many miles on the new hip and have treated it like the good one, living the active lifestyle I always have.
 If it shows any wear so far I will be concerned.
 If it doesn't I will be ecstatic.
 Just a few years ago I would have been resigned to being crippled and half blind (had a cataract operation).
 Modern medicine and highly skilled surgeons!
 Thank-you Doctor Salyaponge and Jamie - and all support personnel!" - M. Stanly